19. Merrily, Merrily.

 Merrily has enjoyed herself extremely on the long descent, poking a nose into delicacy after delicacy.
 (She really loves the raspberry preserve.)
 They unpack her at the far end of the property, opening the hatch and standing clear.
 She pops her head up, her mouth smeared with jam.

 “You see?” says Sly.
 “You are not a prisoner.
 Go.
 Bolt, here’s your chance.
 Or, stick with us, and wear pretty skirts and fancy hats and learn to glide on flying trapezes and be applauded and adored and make new friends and eat amazing things.
 Don’t you get tired of grain?”

-“Damn right I do, and I’m new to it.
+“Damn right I do.
 How anyone stands it year after year, I can’t tell you.”1

 “My dear, you are so bright.
 Don’t disappear back into your Ratropolis.
 Don’t hide your light under a bushel.”

 “Don’t underestimate yourself, what you can do, what you can be.
 Don’t hold yourself in, lest you be labeled a stuck-up show-off.”

 “I do my tumbles and they laugh at me.”

 “Tumbles?
 Show me.”
 Merrily jumps onto a low rock, falls backward in a flip, and ends gracefully upright on her feet.